CRYPTO COM charge on bank statement: what it is and how to verify it

 Why people do not recognize the descriptor

-Common descriptor variants
+Common statement variants

 How to verify the charge